filleben/F1Experiences/README.md

       4. Click on the race you wish to edit.
       5. Make the desired changes and then click "Edit Race"

+### All tests performed with no errors found.

 ### Issues Found During Testing

 - User feedback messages/toasts are not displaying.
+This was fixed by changing the position of the JQuery script in the base.html template.
 - 404 error when trying to edit or remove tickets.
+This was fixed by adding ".first()" to the ticket query and changing context name from "tickets" to "ticket".

 <span id="deployment"></span>